thefinalcutbg/DinoDent/INSTALL.md

 ### OpenSsl

 Provide Openssl for your system.
-OpenSsl is dependency of XmlSec and Libp11.
+OpenSsl is a dependency of XmlSec and Libp11.
 The project has been tested with OpenSsl 1.1.1 distributed by the Qt Maintaince tool.

 ### LibXml2